Happy Mother’s Day to all who are mothers–

 Throughout this past week in the First Readings at daily Mass we have been listening to the struggles of the early Christians shortly after Jesus ascended to Heaven.
 These struggles centered around these two questions: should non-Jewish people be allowed to become members of the new Christian Church, and if so, should they first be required to become Jewish?
 This sounds very strange to us, but it makes sense if we realize that at the time of Jesus, the Jewish people felt themselves to be the only ones who believed in one God, and Jesus had centered His public life of preaching in the cities of the Jewish communities.
 So the early followers of Jesus were trying to discern the Will of God regarding His last mysterious words to the apostles just prior to the Ascension: Go out to all the world, baptizing them in the Name of the Father and of the Son and of the Holy Spirit (Mt.
 28:19).
 There was at that time no Catholic Catechism, no theologians publishing books on the missionary activity of the Church to answer these questions.
 They were relying on the Holy Spirit to lead and guide them, and they hadn’t yet had much experience with the process of discernment.
 So they held meetings and had deep discussions, all while begging the Holy Spirit to enlighten them on how to be faithful to Jesus’ last instruction.

 We can imagine (and we hear in the Acts of the Apostles, the book of the Bible immediately after the Gospel of John) the difficult conversations and controversies they had.
 Paul had successfully ventured into non-Jewish territory with the Good News of Jesus Christ, and Peter and others reported having visions and hearing God tell them that the Mosaic Law was not to take precedence over the teachings of Jesus.
 For the apostles, this was uncharted territory.
 But they came to understand, slowly, that there was no distinction to be made between Jew and Gentile, slave or free man, Israelite or Greek.
 They learned in prayer that the Holy Spirit was at work in the souls of men and women of many races and creeds, and these people were eager, even on fire, with desire to embrace every word spoken by and about Jesus.
 In today’s reading from the Acts of the Apostles, the new believers were thrilled to discover that the Spirit of Jesus was moving beyond every border and He was calling all to be baptized.
 The Release of the Holy Spirit was real, enlivening and powerful.
 Only conversion from sin was necessary, and the Gospel being preached to them was the message they longed to hear: love as Jesus loved (today’s Gospel), and surrender to God’s Will as preached by Jesus.
-The 98th psalm (our responsorial psalm at Mass today) bears witness to this: All the ends of the earth have seen the salvation by our God—and ironically this psalm was written centuries before Jesus’ birth in Bethlehem!

 I am so proud to be one with you in professing our faith in the Risen Jesus, the Son of God who is our Redeemer.
 Thank you, each one of you, for breathing the fragrance of the Holy Spirit in so many ways upon those whose lives touch yours.